OfficeDev/office-js-docs-pr/docs/develop/localization.md

     }
     ```

 - [Context.contentLanguage][contentLanguage] specifies the locale (or language) of the data.
-Extending the last code sample, instead of checking the [displayLanguage] property, assign `myLanguage` to the [contentLanguage] property, and use the rest of the same code to display a greeting based on the locale of the data:
+Extending the last code sample, instead of checking the [displayLanguage] property, assign `myLanguage` the value of the [contentLanguage] property, and use the rest of the same code to display a greeting based on the locale of the data:

     ```js
     var myLanguage = Office.context.contentLanguage;